U. L. Gooch: Aviation career

+The loss of government contracts after the end of the Vietnam War -- and the sale of the airport after the death of owner Herb Rawdon -- led to the closure of Aero Services in 1976.

-Following his 17 years of operating Aero Services, Inc., Gooch continued for 20 years as a freelance charter pilot, flight instructor and FAA-designated pilot examiner.
+Following his 17 years of operating Aero Services., Gooch continued for 20 years as a freelance charter pilot, flight instructor and FAA-designated pilot examiner.
 For four years, he was a consultant to leading business-aircraft manufacturer Raytheon Aircraft (the name used for Beech Aircraft when under control of Raytheon Corporation).

 In 1993, Gooch was the recipient of the annual Kansas Governor's Aviation Honor Award.
 The citation noted his involvement "on the Kansas Department of Transportation's Aviation Advisory Committee [and as] a member of the Aviation Museum Task Force, Wichita Airport Authority, Negro Airmen International, Tuskegee Airmen and Black Army Aviators."
 It further cited his role in providing flight training opportunity to young people:

 He has given youth, particularly African-American youth, an opportunity to explore aviation up-close and personal.
 He operates a scholarship fund in memory of his son, Kerry Gooch.
 For two weeks every summer, he takes selected youth off the streets and gives them the opportunity to travel to Tuskegee, Alabama.
 There they participate in an aviation program that includes a solo performance at the controls of a Cessna aircraft.

 In 2001, Gooch was inducted into the National Black Aviation Hall of Fame.

 A Kansas Senate Resolution, honoring him in 2013, notes that:

 Senator Gooch was instrumental in the formation of the International Black Aerospace Council, an umbrella organization of five major black aviation organizations.
 He has served on the Aviation Advisory Committee of the Kansas Department of Transportation, the Air Museum Task Force and the Wichita Airport Authority, and he is a member of the Kansas Aviation Museum Board...

 Gooch logged 20,000 flight hours (over 18,000 as pilot-in-command).